-The purpose of technical standards is to delineate the psychomotor, cognitive and affective skills and abilities deemed essential for matriculation into, continuation in and completion of the educational program.
-Technical standards are necessary to create specific expectations for student performance in the classroom, laboratory and clinical education environments.
+The purpose of technical standards is to delineate the psychomotor, cognitive and effective skills and abilities deemed essential for matriculation into, continuation in, and completion of the educational program.
+Technical standards are necessary to create specific expectations for student performance in the classroom, laboratory, and clinical education environments.
 Technical standards must be met with or without reasonable accommodations consistent with the Americans with Disabilities Act.

 - Conceptual/ Integrative Abilities: To effectively solve problems, a student must be able to measure, calculate, reason, analyze, integrate and synthesize information in a timely manner.
 For example, a student must be able to synthesize knowledge and integrate relevant aspects of the patient history and examination findings in order to develop an accurate physical therapy diagnosis and determine the appropriate intervention within reasonable time constraints imposed by the needs of the patient, the facility and the standards of care.